Vic Mills – Company Director, Writer, Actor, Director

 Equally, Jemima is an avid dancer and is looking forward to experimenting with dance and movement as the company develops its style of theatre even further.
 The idea of creating theatre based on local history and legends all over Wales is something that Jemima sees as giving communities the chance to learn about their history, whilst encouraging them to be a part of something physical and tangible that celebrates them and the people who paved the way before them.

-Matthew Curran – Company Director, Actor, Teacher, Writer
+Sara Masry – Company Director, Actor,

 Dave Lowson – Company Director, Manager, Collaborator, Advisor